espressif/esp-iot-solution/docs/en/usb/usb_vid_pid.rst

 USB VID and PID
 -----------------

 VID and PID are unique identifiers for USB devices, used to distinguish between different USB devices.
-Generally, VID and PID are assigned by USB-IF, which is the standard-setting body for USB devices.
+Generally, VID and PID are assigned by USB-IF, which is the USB Implementers Forum.

 In the following scenarios, you can exempt from applying for VID and PID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * If your product operates in USB Host mode, you do not need to apply for VID and PID.
 * If your product operates in USB Device mode, and you plan to use Espressif's VID (0x303A) and develop a USB standard device based on the TinyUSB protocol stack, you do not need to apply for a PID.
 You can use the default PID provided by TinyUSB.